 Eating a poor diet and not exercising are major risk factors for constipation.
-However, you may be at greater risk if you are:
+You may also be at greater risk if you are:

-- 65 or older: Older adults tend to be less physically active, may have underlying diseases, and may eat poorer diets that lead to constipation.
+- Age 65 or older: Older adults tend to be less physically active, have underlying diseases, and eat poorer diets.

-- a woman or a child: Women have more frequent episodes of constipation than men, and children are more often affected than adults.
+- A woman or child: Women have more frequent episodes of constipation than men, and children are affected more often than adults.

-Many people affected by constipation choose to self-treat by changing their diets, increasing their exercise, or using over-the-counter laxatives.
-However, laxatives should not be used for more than two weeks without consulting a physician because your body can become dependent on them for colon function.
+Many people affected by constipation choose to self-treat by changing their diets, increasing exercise, or using over-the-counter laxatives.
+However, laxatives should not be used for more than two weeks without consulting a physician.
+Your body can become dependent on them for colon function.

-You should talk to your general or family practitioner if:
+You should talk to your primary care provider if:

 - you have had constipation for more than three weeks